JeonghyunKo/pjt_olivetree/README.md

 # pjt_olivetree
-let's pick some olive from the tree!
+let's pick some olives from the tree!